Comoros: Religion

 Sunni Islam is the dominant religion, followed by as much as 99% of the population.
 Comoros is the only Muslim-majority country in Southern Africa and one of the three southernmost Muslim-majority territories, along with Mayotte and the Australian territory of Cocos Islands.

 A minority of the population of the Comoros are Christian, both Catholic and Protestant denominations are represented, and most Malagasy residents are also Christian.
 Immigrants from metropolitan France are mostly Catholic.

 Health

-There are 15 physicians per 100,000 people.
-The fertility rate was 4.7 per adult woman in 2004.
-Life expectancy at birth is 67 for females and 62 for males.
+The Comoros has 15 physicians per 100,000 people.
+The fertility rate was 4.7 births per adult woman in 2004.
+Life expectancy at birth is 67 years for females and 62 years for males, with the average life expectancy being 63.42 years in 2021.
+The Comorian National Institute of Statistics has found that the total fertility rate (TFR) in the country has decreased over time, from a peak of 7.14 in 1973 to 3.98 in 2021.
+Although the infant mortality rate in the Comoros declined sharply from 152 to 47 deaths per 1,000 live births between 1970 and 2020, it remains high compared to rates in developed countries.

 In the 2024 Global Hunger Index (GHI), Comoros ranks 81st out of 127 countries with sufficient data, with a score of 18.8, which indicates a moderate level of hunger.